-How to Become a Successful Writer: 5 Productivity Tools
+How to Become a Successful Writer: 5 Things You Need for Productive Writing

 People can achieve their goals if they break down a goal into actionable steps.
 Becoming a productive writer is no different.

-It’s easy to tell yourself “just be productive.”
-It’s much harder to actually make it happen when you don’t have a proven process to do this.
+It’s easy to give yourself a writing assignment and tell yourself “just be productive.”
+It's much harder to actually make it happen when you don’t have a proven process to do it.

 There are five tools all writers need in their writing toolbox to ensure that they write consistently and productively—and with ease.

 Once you become comfortable and familiar with these writing tools, you’ll see that productivity doesn’t have to be tricky or hard.
-If anything, becoming a productive writer will make your writing journey fun, and, yes, worth your time and attention!
+If anything, becoming a productive writer will make your writing journey fun, and, yes, it will give you a game plan worth your time and attention!

 1. A Book Plan